Etiology of VUR

 Mild to moderate vesicoureteral reflux often resolves spontaneously over months to several years.
 It is very important to keep children free of infection.
 Previously, children with mild to moderate VUR were given daily antibacterial prophylaxis, but there is currently no consensus on this practice.
 Most pediatric urologists recommend prophylactic antibiotics for severe VUR at all ages, for VUR grades III to V in children < 2 years, and for children with recurrent febrile UTIs independent of VUR grade.
 There are multiple age- and weight-based recommendations for antibiotics, but, typically, children are given trimethoprim/sulfamethoxazole at bedtime, nitrofurantoin at dinnertime, or cephalexin twice daily.

-Severe vesicoureteral reflux accompanied by high intravesical pressures is treated with anticholinergic drugs (eg, oxybutynin, solifenacin succinate) and rarely surgery (such as botulinum toxin or bladder augmentation).
+Severe vesicoureteral reflux accompanied by high intravesical pressures is treated with anticholinergic drugs (eg, oxybutynin, solifenacin succinate) and rarely surgery (such as botulinum toxin injection or bladder augmentation).
 Patients with bowel and bladder dysfunction benefit from behavioral modification with or without biofeedback.

 History, physical examination (including blood pressure measurement), laboratory testing with urinalysis (to look for hematuria and proteinuria) and serum creatinine, and imaging using VCUG and ultrasonography are done at regular intervals depending on the child's age and the severity of the reflux and associated complications.
 Typically, children < 2 years have ultrasonography every 4 to 6 months (more frequently in children with significant nephropathy visible on ultrasonography); older children have ultrasonography every 6 to 12 months.
 VCUGs may be repeated every 1 to 2 years (longer intervals for higher grade VUR, bilateral VUR, and/or older children).